Books with new Ghanada text

 • Original drawings, along with some new headpieces & illustrations appeared in monochrome.

-• The anthology includes Dada and Dnat, though the Contents page seems to have missed them.
+• The anthology includes Dada and Dnaat, though the Contents page seems to have missed them.

 Second Edition